 4:30-4:45 Story-Time & Goodbyes

 Our snack menus are modeled after the crechés in France.
 We provide fresh, seasonal, organic, and whole foods that incorporate herbs, spices, and new flavors to help inspire a rich palate.
 We do not serve preserved or packaged snacks.
-Some examples of our daily snacks include: berry smoothies, beet pancakes, crudites, almond butter oatmeal, garlic yams, and roasted carrots.
+An example of our weekly snack menu is shown to the left.

 School Year Calendar